uzh-dqbm-cmi/lab-website/content/post/datatc-intro/index.md

 ---
-title: Data Traffic Control
+title: Data Traffic Control: a python library for human-friendly data interactions
-summary: Whhrrrr...
-Voooooosh...
-That's the sound of your data coming and going exactly where it belongs
+summary: Data files are the building materials we work with every day, all day.
+Working with them should be effortless.
 authors:
 - laurakinkead
 date: 2021-06-22